Hackprakas/requirecontract/README.md

 This function performs a simple calculation and uses the `assert()` statement to validate whether `age*2` results in greater than or equal to 36.If it is true,then the value is returned,else the transaction is reverted back.

-### Function: `revertExample(uint256 _input)`

-This function demonstrates the usage of the `revert()` statement.
-If the provided input is zero, the transaction will be reverted with a custom error message.
-Otherwise, the function performs a division operation.

 ### Smart Contract Code